michael2012z/BitBible/markdown/KJV/files/Deut.md

 1. And this is the blessing, wherewith Moses the man of God blessed the children of Israel before his death.

-2. And he said, The Lord came from Sinai, and rose up from Seir unto them; he shined forth from mount Paran, and he came with ten thousands of saints: from his right hand went a fiery law for them.a fiery…: Heb. a fire of law
+2. And he said, The Lord came from Sinai, and rose up from Seir unto them; he shined forth from mount Paran, and he came with ten thousands of saints: from his right hand went a fiery law for them.

 3. Yea, he loved the people; all his saints are in thy hand: and they sat down at thy feet; every one shall receive of thy words.